ndd21/PHYS281/docs/gravity.md

 where $\mathcal{O}\left(\Delta t^2\right)$ signifies contributions
 proportional to $\Delta t^2$.
 If $\Delta t$ is small enough then these higher-order contributions can be ignored.
-The error in any given step is given by the truncation of the Taylor expansion, and for Euler's method is of order $\Delta t^2$.
-These errors accumulate each time the iteration scheme is applied, and hence the error in a simulation of fixed duration $T$ is of order $\Delta t$ (because the cumulative error is proportional to $N_\text{steps} \Delta t^2$ for
+The error at any given iteration is given by the truncation of the Taylor expansion, and for Euler's method is of order $\Delta t^2$.
+These errors accumulate each time the iteration scheme is applied, and hence the error in a simulation of fixed duration $T$ is of order $\Delta t$ (because the cumulative error is proportional to $N_\text{steps}
-$N_\text{steps}$ iterations, but the total duration of the simulation is $T=N_\text{steps} \Delta t$, so the cumulative error for fixed $T$ is proportional to $T \Delta t$).
+\Delta t^2$ for $N_\text{steps}$ iterations, but the total duration of the simulation is $T=N_\text{steps} \Delta t$, so the cumulative error for fixed $T$ is proportional to $T \Delta t$).
 In the following paragraphs other algorithms are very briefly introduced. *The errors in these algorithms are not discussed here, but an investigation of the errors could form a part of your project.*

 As well as not being very accurate, for oscillatory systems the Euler method can be unstable.
 An alternative method called the